kdandy1/Cocai/README.md

 ## Introduction

 **Call of Cthulhu** (CoC) is a tabletop role-playing game based on the works of H.P.
 Lovecraft.
 It involves 3~8 players, but coordinating everyone's schedule can feel like trying to align the stars.
+What if you're all alone and suddenly start to crave for a game?
 That's where an AI Keeper comes in.
 It can run a game for you, anytime, anywhere.

 In this post, we'll build a chatbot that acts as the game master ("Keeper") in a single-player CoC game.
 It will narrate the story, play the NPCs, and roll the dices.
 This means: